briglx/briglx.github.io/source/_posts/2023-06-16-cost-optimization-strategic-thinking.md

 * Use primary cost drivers to create best practices
 * Use the recipe format to define SLOs

-If you do this then you enjoy the benifits of:
+If you do this then you enjoy the benefits of:
 * Standardize data set
 * Data lineage
 * Clearly defined SLI and SLO